ashishlodaya123/Agentic-AI-project/README.md

 - Confidence scoring for each differential based on match quality
 - Better utilization of structured symptoms analysis data
 - Enhanced vital sign indicator monitoring with more comprehensive checks
+- Dynamic diagnosis generation using NLM Conditions API for more accurate results (free to use, no API key required)
+- Serper API integration as fallback for additional diagnosis sources
-- Limited to top 4 most relevant diagnoses for focused clinical decision-making
+- Expanded to top 8 most relevant diagnoses when using more accurate external APIs
+- Medical condition coding support for better clinical documentation
+- Support for complex symptom patterns and comorbidities
+- High match scores (9.0+) indicate authoritative NLM-sourced diagnoses

 ### Predictive Analytics Agent